 - a. an employee, - b. conditions, implicitly or explicitly, the provision of an aid, benefit, or service of Arcadia, - c. on an individual's participation in unwelcome sexual conduct. - 2.
 Sexual assault, defined as any sexual act directed against another person, without the consent of that person, including instances where the person is incapable of giving consent.
 Sexual assault can occur between individuals of the same or different sexes and/or genders.
-This includes the following, including attempt of the following, as defined for purposes of the FBI's Uniform Crime Reporting (NIBRS) program: - a.
-Rape: The carnal knowledge of a person (i.e., penile-vaginal penetration), without the consent of that person, including instances where the person is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity (it should be noted that individuals of any gender identity could be Complainants under this definition); - b.
-Oral or anal sexual intercourse (i.e., penile penetration) with another person, without the consent of that person, including instances where the person is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity; - c.
-To use an object or instrument (e.g., an inanimate object or body part other than a penis) to unlawfully penetrate, however slightly, the genital or anal opening of the body of another person, without the consent of that person, including instances where the person is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity; - d.
-Fondling: The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of that person, including instances where the person is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity (for purposes of this definition, "private body parts" includes breasts, buttocks, or genitals, whether clothed or unclothed); - e.
-Incest: Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law; or - f.
-Statutory Rape: Sexual intercourse with a person who is under the statutory age of consent. - 3.
-Dating violence, defined as: - a. violence, - b. on the basis of sex, - c. committed by a person, - d. who is in or has been in a social relationship of a romantic or intimate nature with the Complainant.
+This includes the following, including attempt of the following, as defined for purposes of the FBI's Uniform Crime Reporting (NIBRS) program:

+a.
+Sexual intercourse with another person, including oral or anal sexual intercourse, or the use of an object or instrument to unlawfully penetrate, however slightly, the genital or anal opening of the body of another person, without the consent of that person, including instances where the person is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity;

+b.
+The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of that person, including instances where the person is incapable of giving consent because of their age or because of their temporary or

+&lt;sup>6 Unwelcomeness is subjective and determined by the Complainant (except when the Complainant is below the age of consent).
+Severity, pervasiveness, and objective offensiveness are evaluated based on the totality of the circumstances from the perspective of a reasonable person in the same or similar circumstances ("in the shoes of the Complainant"), including the context in which the alleged incident occurred and any similar, previous patterns that may be evidenced.

+permanent mental or physical incapacity (for purposes of this definition, "private body parts" includes breasts, buttocks, or genitals, whether clothed or unclothed);

+c.
+Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law; or d.
+Sexual intercourse with a person who is under the statutory age of consent.